MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceClass.md

 Notice that the properties are modified by attributes.
 The meaning of the attributes is as follows:

 - **DscProperty(Key)**: The property is required.
 The property is a key.
-The values of all properties marked as keys must combine to uniquely identify a resource instance within a configuration.
+The values of all properties marked as keys must combine to uniquely identify a Resource instance within a configuration.
 - **DscProperty(Mandatory)**: The property is required.
 - **DscProperty(NotConfigurable)**: The property is read-only.
-Properties marked with this attribute cannot be set by a configuration, but are populated by the **Get** method.
+Properties marked with this attribute can't be set by a configuration, but are populated by the **Get** method.
-- **DscProperty()**: The property is configurable, but it is not required.
+- **DscProperty()**: The property is configurable, but it's not required.

 The **Path** and **SourcePath** properties are both strings.
 The **CreationTime** is a [DateTime][2] property.
 The **Ensure** property is an enumeration type, defined as follows.